 Here, cover the standard project management items mentioned in the agenda:

 - Project plan

-- Project timelines (Gantt charts are great visuals here!)
+- Project timelines and milestones (Gantt charts are great visuals here!)

 - Specific tasks and deliverables (a quick overview of your RACI chart is usually a good idea)